Grid Maker Tutorials

 Quick Decision Guide:

-Use PNG for professional work, digital art, and when quality is paramount.
+Use PNG for high-quality raster output and general professional work where image quality is paramount.
 Use JPG for casual sharing, web use, or when file size matters more than perfect quality.

 Professional Tips & Tricks